jojozhuang/jojozhuang.github.io/_posts/2016-09-12-use-mysql-container-for-jsp-application.md

 > Introduce how to user Mysql Docker Container as database for JSP Application.

 ## 1. Project Introduction
-I have a JSP Web Application named '[Game Store](http://jojozhuang.github.io/portfolio/2016/05/13/Online-Game-Store/)'in my portfolio.
-It uses MySql for storing the sales orders.
-Currently, this application is hosted by Tomcat web server.
-And Mysql is running as a real instance on the same machine.
-Now, I want to setup a Docker container to host this Mysql database.
-And my JSP application would connect to this container.
-Later, I will share this Mysql container for others to use.
+There is a JSP web application named [Game Store](http://jojozhuang.github.io/portfolio/2016/05/13/Online-Game-Store/) in my portfolio.
+Currently, this application is hosted on Tomcat web server, and it uses Mysql for storing data.
+This Mysql database is running on the same machine with Tomcat.
+Now, I want to setup a Docker container for this Mysql database.
+So, it can be easily deployed to other machine/server.
+Some configuration of my JSP application needs to be updated to connect to new address of the Mysql container.
+I shared this Mysql container on Docker Hub.
+You can pull it to your local machine and follow the steps below to setup a Game Store.

 ### 1.1 Database
-The instance of mysql for this JSP application looks like this structure. mysql/
+The instance of mysql for this JSP application looks like the below structure.
+mysql/
 ├── gamestore
-├────── SalesOrder
+├───── SalesOrder
-├────── OrderItem
+├───── OrderItem
 └── root/gspassword
 There is one database named 'gamestore' in mysql.
-This database contains two tales, SalesOrder and OrderItem.
+This database contains two tables, SalesOrder and OrderItem.
 To access this database, we use root user with password 'gspassword'.

 ### 1.2 Mysql Connector
 To let our JSP application access Mysql database, we need mysql connector jar.
-Since, we assume that our host machine doesn't install mysql, so we need to manually install this component.
+It is a middleware between our JSP application and Mysql Container.
+Even though mysql is not required to be installed on our host machine, our JSP application needs to connect to mysql container with it.
 Go to https://dev.mysql.com/downloads/connector/j/5.1.html, download Mysql Connector/J.
 ![MIME Type](/public/pics/2016-09-12/mysqlconnectordownload.png)
-unzip it, and copy mysql-connector-java-5.1.44-bin.jar to /GameStore/src/web/WEB-INF/lib/.
+Unzip it, and copy mysql-connector-java-5.1.44-bin.jar to /GameStore/src/web/WEB-INF/lib/.

 I have already put this jar file to WEB-INF.
-So, acturally, you don't need to do again.
-Just need to know this knowledge.
+So, actually, you don't need to do again after you download the source files from my GitHub.
+But, I think it's better to understand how the application works with database.
+Depends on which platform the JSP application is deployed on, you needs to choose appropriate version of Mysql Connector.

 ### 1.2 JSP Application
 Pull the source files for this JSP application from my GitHub repository.